Transatlantic Trade and Investment Partnership (TTIP)

 Advantages, Disadvantages, Opportunities, Obstacles and Next Steps

-The Transatlantic Trade and Investment Partnership, or TTIP, is a free trade agreement between two of the world's largest economies.
+The Transatlantic Trade and Investment Partnership is a free trade agreement between two of the world's largest economies.
 They are the United States, which produced $19.4 trillion in 2017, and the European Union, which produced $19.9 trillion.
 The two economies generate almost a third of the world's gross domestic product of $127 trillion.

 The United States trades more with the EU than with China.
 The total amount traded is already at $1 trillion, but the TTIP could quadruple that amount.
 It could boost U.S. GDP by 5 percent and the EU's by 3.4 percent.
 That's by eliminating all tariffs and other trade barriers.